Bob Wyss

 Vitae

-Welcome to Big Cypress Swamp in Florida.
+Welcome to Big Cypress Swamp in Florida

-This is what I always loved about journalism, the ability to get out and experience the swamp, or mountain, or the story, no matter where and what it is.
-I am a journalism and a college professor.
-I have been a journalist for more than 40 years and I have taught for more than 30 years, including joining the Journalism Department at the University of Connecticut in 2002.
 During my career I have written more than 6,000 news articles including prize-winning stories and series, specializing eventually in environmental issues.
-I have published three books and will produce a fourth in June 2016.
-I have taught a range of news writing courses which increasingly feature the latest in digital journalism, and I have run pilot courses designed to teach scientists and science students how to communicate more effectively with the public.
+I have also written for the New York Times, Christian Science Monitor, Boston Globe, Yankee, Rhode Island Monthly and others.
+While at UConn I taught a range of news writing courses which increasingly feature the latest in digital journalism.
+I also ran pilot courses designed to teach scientists and science students how to communicate more effectively with the public.
 Those efforts resulted in 2015 in the award of a $500,000 grant from the National Science Foundation to improve science communication.